Hayat Sharara

 She was born in Najaf.
 Her family moved to Baghdad in the mid-1940s.
 Sharara graduated from high school and completed her baccalaureate but could not attend Baghdad University because she was unable to obtain the necessary certificate of good conduct due to her political activism.
 She was told that she must join the Ba'ath Party if she wished to keep her university job.
 After she refused, she was transferred to a job as an interpreter for the Ministry of Industry.

-She committed suicide in 1997 "to protest the intervention of Baathist intelligence services in university life in Baghdad, and also protest against the economic embargo imposed on Iraq after the first Gulf War".
-Her daughter Maha committed suicide at the same time.
+Sharara and her daughter Maha, who had also been discriminated against in hiring due to her mother's political activism, committed suicide in 1997.

 Her semi-autobiographical novel Idha al-Ayyam Aghsaqat ("When darkness falls"), which she completed shortly before her death, was published posthumously in 2000.
 Her sister wrote an introduction, which was translated into English.